ejhusom/FYS-STK4155/project2/README.md

 method, Ridge regression and Lasso regression, when applied to a regression problem.

-See report in the ´docs´ folder for all information about the project.
+See report in the `docs` folder for all information about the project.